 - White Rose Group

-You can find reports from Members and Special Interest Groups on the #altc blog: https://altc.alt.ac.uk/blog/category/reports/sig-updates/.
+You can find news and updates from Members and Special Interest Groups on the #ALTC blog.

 The constitution and organization of Members and Special Interest Groups is set out in the ALT Members and Special Interest Groups Policy.

-We are currently not able to accept proposals to set up new groups.
-The guidance below is for general information only.
+We are not currently accepting proposals to set up new Special Interest Groups.
+The guidance below is for information only.

-The Member and Special Interest Group Officer's Handbook contains information and guidance for new and existing group officers.
+The Member and Special Interest Group Officer Handbook contains information and guidance for new and existing Group officers.